jmarcotte227/ur_modbus_opcua/README.md

 UA Expert can be installed and run on the host machine to verify that the OPC UA output is functioning.

+While not required for the ThinkIQ connector, credentials can be generated using the "gen_cridential.py" script included in the repository.

 # Known Errors
 1. North Service Fails to Start
    - Ensure that .NET dependencies in the connector documentation are properly installed.